sal55/langs/MyLangs/readme.md

 * Can assemble multiple ASM files into a single EXE or DLL file, so can do the job of linker with no .obj intermediates
 * Can also generate a *single* OBJ, useful for combinining with other software (needs third party linker)
 * Very fast assembler, some 2M lines per second or more
+* Lacks some common features like macros, or complex expressions, as it is not meant for writing in directly.
+(The inline version within M produces a better ASM experience.)
 * Supports standard register names, but they are so inconsistently and messily named, that I use my own naming scheme:
 ```
     D0 to D15         64-bit registers